What Is Stuttering?

-More severe cases are often marked by attempts to avoid stuttering by changing words or using extra sounds to start talking.
-Sometimes, your child will try to avoid situations where they need to talk.
+In more serious cases, your child may try to avoid stuttering by changing words or using extra sounds to start talking.
+Sometimes, they'll try to avoid situations where they need to talk.

 Experts point to four things that contribute to stuttering:

-A family history of stuttering.
-There is disagreement as to whether stuttering is genetic because specific genes have not been identified.
-But close to 60% of all stutterers have someone in the family who also stutters or stuttered.
+- A family history of stuttering.
+Experts disagree about whether stuttering is genetic because no specific genes have been identified.
+But close to 60% of all stutterers have someone in the family who also stutters or used to.

-Neurophysiology.
-In some children who stutter, language is processed in different parts of the brain than it is for children who don't stutter.
+- Neurophysiology.
+In some children who stutter, language is processed in different parts of the brain than for those who don't stutter.
 This may also interfere with the interaction between the brain and the muscles that control speech.

-Family dynamics.
-Some children's stuttering has been attributed to high family expectations and a fast-paced lifestyle.
+- Family dynamics.
+Some children's stuttering has been linked to high family expectations and a fast-paced lifestyle.

-It was commonly believed that stuttering was often the result of either physical or emotional trauma.
-Although there are some instances of stuttering following such traumas, they are rare and usually connected with physical trauma or illness later in life.
-There is little evidence to support the idea that children stutter as a result of emotional upheaval.
+People once believed that stuttering was often the result of either physical or emotional trauma.
+Although there are some cases of stuttering following such traumas, they're rare and usually linked to physical trauma or illness later in life.
+There's little evidence to support the idea that children stutter as a result of emotional stress.